 U.S. Army Officer

 After graduating from West Point, the army brevetted Hill as a second lieutenant and assigned him to the 1st U.S. Artillery.
-He served in the Mexican War (1846–1848) and the Seminole Wars in Florida (1849–1850) and (1853–1855).
+He served in the Mexican-American War (1846–1848) and the Seminole Wars in Florida (1849–1850) and (1853–1855).
 Following his first stint in Florida, Hill served briefly in Texas and he received a promotion to first lieutenant in September 1851.
 During his second tour of duty in Florida, Hill contracted yellow fever in 1855.
 From 1856 to 1860, Hill worked with the U.S. Coast Survey in Washington, DC.

 While in Washington, Hill met Kitty Morgan McClung, the sister of future Confederate cavalry general John Hunt Morgan.
 The couple married on July 18, 1859.